 The purpose of the PMST program is to provide students with training in science and mathematics to become future leaders and decision-makers within business, industry, and/or government sectors.
 To achieve this goal, we supplement graduate studies in science and mathematics with courses in business, management, data analysis, and reasoning.
 We also enable students to get on-the-job experience in an internship.

 The degree is offered through the College of Science and the College of Mines and Earth Sciences and the program is administered through the Graduate School.
-The PMST Executive Committee consists of representatives from five academic departments and the PMST Program Director.
+The PMST Executive Committee consists of representatives from four academic departments and the PMST Program Director.